3pxh/farsketched/TaskList.md

 # Farsketched Implementation Task List

 ## On Deck
+- [ ] allow host to continue from game over stage (or maybe roll credits?)
 - [ ] send client crashes to host? (how?) for diagnosing
 - [ ] Add Narrator
 - [ ] remove vertical scroll on client